learn-co-curriculum/python-p3-environment-setup/README.md

 ```

-To set the global python version to the one we have installed
+To set the global Python version to the one we have installed

 ```bash
 pyenv global 3.9.2
 ```

-Now we can run python code with the version of python we want to use.
+Now we can run Python code with the version of Python we want to use.

 ## Pipenv

-Pyenv allows us to manage the version of python we are working with.
+Pyenv allows us to manage the version of Python we are working with.

 What if we want to manage dependencies as well?